ibm-cloud-docs/assistant/dialog-overview.md

       ![Shows a small options list in the preview link that is displayed as a drop-down menu.](images/options-dropdown.png)

-      Some integration types, such as the Web Chat, reflect your preference.
+      Some integration types, such as the web chat, reflect your preference.
 Other integration types, such as Slack, might not honor your preference when it renders the list.

     - **Pause**.
 Add the length of time for the pause to last as a number of milliseconds (ms) to the **Duration** field.